OHIF/Viewers/platform/docs/docs/deployment/google-cloud-healthcare.md

    :::tip
-   An API can be enabled through the `APIs & Services > Enabled APIs & Services` console and clicking the `+ENABLE APIS AND SERVICES` button.
+   An API can be enabled through the `APIs & Services > Enabled APIs & Services` console and clicking the `+ ENABLE APIS AND SERVICES` button.

    ![Google enable apis](../assets/img/google-enable-apis.png)
    :::